muchaste/ArdOxy/README.md

 * [Tutorialspoint](https://www.tutorialspoint.com/arduino/)

 ## Project Status
-This project is currently under development.
-The original sketch has been tested in an 8-week long term experiment, the new sketches are untested so far.
+This project is under development.
+The original sketch has been tested in an 8-week long term experiment in 2019, the new sketches are running the first long-term test at the moment.
+The functions have only been tested for FireSting devices with a 3.xx firmware version.

 ## Table of Contents
 * [Installation](#installation)